dalaing/blog/content/community/index.md

 What is says on the tin.
 One of us talks about something they find interesting, and then we all chat about it for a while.

 If you have something you want to present, reach out to me and I'll add it to the calendar.
-If noone has stuff in the calendar on any given week, then we can either have that night off or just hang out together.
+If no one has stuff in the calendar on any given week, then we can either have that night off or just hang out together.

 ## Authentic Relating